ibrpride/IBRPRIDE-TWEAKS/README.md

 # IBRPRIDE-TWEAKS
-# Gaming PC Setup for Windows 10 v2004
+# TWEAKS Gaming PC Setup for Windows 10
 A research and evidence based approach to optimizing your gaming PC, configuration and setup.
 Recommendations found in this guide are based on curated reputable [technical references](CONTENT/TECHNICAL%20REFERENCES/), and personal [research](CONTENT/RESEARCH/README.md).

  * Standardize your gaming PC builds